-In the year ended December 31, 2021, approximately 51% of the Company's revenue was derived from non-Canadian sales, and the Company intends to continue to pursue international contracts.
-International operations are subject to certain risks, such as: changes in domestic and foreign governmental regulations and licensing requirements; deterioration of relations between Canada and a particular foreign country; increases in tariffs and taxes and other trade barriers; foreign currency fluctuations; changes in political and economic stability in the countries in which the Company conducts business; effects of austerity programs or similar significant budget reduction programs; potential preferences by prospective customers to purchase from local (non-Canadian) sources; the costs of complying with a variety of Canadian, U.S. and international laws and regulations; the complexity and necessity of using foreign representatives and consultants; the inability to obtain required Canadian, U.S. or foreign country export licenses; and difficulties in obtaining or enforcing judgments in foreign jurisdictions.
+For the year ended December 31, 2022, approximately 53% of the Company's revenue was derived from non-Canadian sales, and the Company intends to continue to pursue international contracts.
+Conducting and launching operations on an international scale requires close coordination of activities across multiple jurisdictions and time zones and consumes significant management resources.
+International operations are also subject to certain risks, such as: changes in domestic and foreign governmental regulations and licensing requirements; deterioration of relations between Canada and a particular foreign country; increases in tariffs and taxes and other trade barriers; foreign currency fluctuations; changes in political and economic stability in the countries in which the Company conducts business; effects of austerity programs or similar significant budget reduction programs; potential preferences by prospective customers to purchase from local (non-Canadian) sources; new and different sources of competition; the costs of complying with a variety of Canadian, U.S. and international laws and regulations; difficulties in managing and staffing international operations, including differences in labour laws; reduced or varied protection for intellectual property rights in some countries; the complexity and necessity of using foreign representatives and consultants; the inability to obtain required Canadian, U.S. or foreign country export licenses; and difficulties in obtaining or enforcing judgments in foreign jurisdictions.